NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

     actions_:
      - dataspecs_groups_chi2_table

-If we add to the runcard to choose a different grouping:
+If we specify a grouping in the runcard:

 .. code:: yaml